-Contact with Friends and Relatives
+Time with Friends and Relatives

-Fostering Solutions ensures that each child in our care is encouraged to maintain contact with those most important to them.
+National Fostering Agency Scotland ensures that each child in our care is encouraged to maintain contact with those most important to them.
 We can provide facilities, by arrangement, to ensure a child is able to meet with their family, friends, or professionals involved with them, in privacy.
-Contact arrangements form part of the child's overall Placement Plan/Care Plan.
+Family time arrangements form part of the child's overall Care Plan.
 We would expect to be informed of any changes by the child's Local Authority.
-Transport to and from contact locally is the responsibility of the foster parent, but needs to be negotiated to ensure each child's needs can be met by the foster carer (particularly if they have other children in placement) and that all parties remain safe.
+Transport to and from family time locally is the responsibility of the foster parent but needs to be negotiated to ensure each child's needs can be met by the foster carer (particularly if they have other children in their care) and that all parties remain safe.

 Foster parents encourage children to make positive lasting friendships and will facilitate friends for tea visits and outings when appropriate.
-Foster parents contribute to informal contact arrangements with siblings looked after by other foster parents.
+Foster parents contribute to informal family time arrangements with siblings looked after by other foster parents.

-In accordance with applicable legislation, standards, regulations and guidance, looks to work with the fostered child's parent(s) and Significant others.
+In accordance with applicable legislation, standards, regulations and guidance, National Fostering Agency Scotland look to work with the fostered child's parent(s) and Significant others.
 We understand the importance of meaningful involvement and the significant impact that this can have on the child or young person's life.
 Our staff members and foster parents are experienced in working with birth families in a way that positively recognises and respects their involvement.